The Story Begins in 1968

 Marble and Concrete

 I volunteered to inspect the condition of each sculpture for a grant proposal David and his team are preparing to submit later this year.
 The grant seeks resources to conserve the sculptures.
 Some need to be moved, some need foundations, and all need to be cleaned.
-Many cracks and chips need repair and graffiti needs to be removed.
-The good news is that they're all in remarkably good condition for 50 years old, and with timely and proper attention, they can all last another 50 years and beyond.
+Many cracks and chips need restoration and graffiti needs to be removed.
+The good news is that they're all in remarkably good condition for 50 years old, and with timely and proper attention, they can last another 50 years and beyond.

 So off I went to find these huge objects.
 Some were difficult to locate, obscured by forest growth, blocked by fencing, or in areas that are now closed to the public.
 Eventually, I found them all.

 I created a conditions report and a plan for conservation and on-going maintenance.
 The goal is not to bring them back to their original condition but rather to delay the natural deterioration for as long as possible.
 Each sculpture is prioritized according to their need - from most at-risk to least.

 The first priority is to move those that are too close to a roadway, or in a location susceptible to vandalism, or in areas that are now inaccessible to the public.
 The second priority is to fill cracks since the freeze/thaw cycle of Vermont weather will do the most damage - each year those cracks get a bit wider and longer.
 The third priority is to create a foundation for those that don’t have one.
 Other needs can wait if necessary, such as chip repair, coating and covering exposed rebar, removing graffiti, signage, and cleaning off moss, dirt, and mold.

 - Related Projects:

 - Restoration of Maya Lin Sculptures in Istanbul